-Burjeel Holdings Delivers 39.5% Net Profit Growth In 2025
+Burjeel Holdings Delivers 39.5% Net Profit Growth in 2025

-Abu Dhabi, 10 February 2026: Burjeel Holdings, a leading super-specialty healthcare services provider in the MENA, today announced its unaudited preliminary financial results for the year ended December 31, 2025.
+(MENAFN- Ishraq Communications LLC ) Abu Dhabi, UAE, 10 February 2026: Burjeel Holdings, a leading super-specialty healthcare services provider in the MENA, today announced its unaudited preliminary financial results for the year ended December 31, 2025.

 Burjeel Holdings delivered robust revenue of AED 5,501 million, up 9.8% YoY, while total patient visits exceeded 7 million, growing 8.4% YoY.
 Growth was driven by deeper community reach through specialized products and services aligned with local market demand, supported by disciplined execution and the continued ramp-up of newly launched facilities.